What is an Annual Report?

 How we have performed

-For 2017/2018, Council reports a deficit of $2,149,000 compared with our budgeted deficit of $1,414,000.
+For 2018/2019, Council reports a deficit of $520,000 compared with our budgeted surplus of $1,162,000.
 The variances contributing to the additional deficit are detailed further in this document (note 39).
-The background as to why Council has a budgeted deficit and Council’s strategy for addressing those underlying issues are fully explained in Council’s 2018 – 2028 Long Term Plan.
+The variances contributing to the deficit are detailed in the full Annual Report and Council's strategy for addressing key issues are fully explained in Council’s 2018 – 2028 Long Term Plan.
 Residents and ratepayers with an interest in Council finances are encouraged to familiarise themselves with the Long Term Plan (click here to view the 2018-2028 Long Term Plan (PDF, 2.6MB).

 Council has a strong future focus on the maintenance and management of our assets, now and into the future, to provide the levels of service the community expects.
 We remain committed to maintaining efficient and accountable local government and, in the process, the provision of quality service delivery for our residents.